McSweeney’s Internet Tendency Submissions

 - Your submission did not capitalize the first letters of sentences.

-- Your submission was not credited to a person with a first and last name, and an address and phone number.
+- Your submission was not credited to a person with a first and last name.

 - Your submission was credited to an obvious pseudonym.

-- Your submission was some kind of list of goofy e-mail names from spam you received or funny text messages you received from your friend that time last week when he was inebriated.
+- Your submission was a list of goofy email names from spam you received, or funny texts you received from your friend that time last week when he was inebriated.

 ANY ADDITIONAL QUESTIONS